zackdraws/.dotfiles/README.md

       					$ need to change name from export to convert
       - to_latex.sh 	    	    	pipes a file into the correct format for pandoc
       - cnv_pdf_jpg.sh	     		convert pdf files to jpg
+       - this is for a specific file
       - cnv_pdf__jpg.sh*    		convert pdf files to jpg
+      	- this is for all pdf files in a folder
       - grep_thumbnails.sh     		extract image paths and then convert them to latex
       - grep_t.sh 	      		s/a grep_thumbnails but with a shorter name
       - syncthing_stop.sh     		stops syncthing